-The RESO Web API Specification is available and the process for RESO Web API Certification is underway.
-All National Association of REALTORS® affiliated MLSs are required to adopt the RESO Web API no later than June 30, 2016 and compliance with this policy may be demonstrated through RESO Web API Certification.
+The RESO Web API specification is available and the process for RESO Web API certification is underway.
+All National Association of REALTORS® (NAR) affiliated MLSs are required to adopt the RESO Web API no later than June 30, 2016, and compliance with this policy may be demonstrated through RESO Web API certification.

-Along with the release of our Web API Certification comes a new streamlined process.
-The good news is that the path for an MLS technology partner or real estate software firm to become Web API Certified once RESO Data Dictionary Certified is significantly truncated.
-They’ve already done the heavy lifting, so we’ve created an express lane of sorts to make Web API Certification faster, easier and cheaper!
+Along with the release of our Web API certification comes a new streamlined process.
+The good news is that the path for an MLS technology partner or real estate software firm to become Web API certified once RESO Data Dictionary certified is significantly truncated.
+They’ve already done the heavy lifting, so we’ve created an express lane of sorts to make Web API certification faster, easier and affordable.

 Understanding what an API is and does is important to appreciate the impact the new RESO Web API will have on the industry.